Sagat: The Documentary: Screenings

 It premiered on the French Canal+ station on 1 March 2011.
 The United States premiere was at the Museum of Arts and Design in New York on 18 November 2011.
 It also showed at a number of gay film festivals and documentary film festivals.

 Synopsis

 The 60-minutes documentary follows Sagat's working career with a rare behind-the-scenes glimpse into the cult actor's performances, and gives plenty of testimonials about Sagat's impact.
 Most of the shooting was done in Cognac, Paris and San Francisco.
 The film contains many quotations from other notables from the industry including Chi Chi LaRue who compares Sagat with the pop diva Madonna, and filmmaker Bruce LaBruce who calls Sagat "the Marilyn Monroe of gay porn – Marilyn had her breasts, François has the ass".

-In this uncensored docu-portrait, the pornstar is engaged with a mixture of candor and quite touching fragility.
-And is not afraid to talk about his fears or cracks.
-An endearing look at a gay icon like no other.
+In this uncensored docu-portrait, the pornstar is not afraid to talk about his fears or failures.
 He declares towards the end of the documentary: "Je pense que je vais arrêter le porno" (meaning: I think I'll stop doing porno films).